vapor-community/PassKit/Sources/Passes/Passes.docc/GettingStarted.md

 ### Handle Cleanup

 Depending on your implementation details, you may want to automatically clean out the passes and devices table when a registration is deleted.
-You'll need to implement based on your type of SQL database as there's not yet a Fluent way to implement something like SQL's `NOT EXISTS` call with a `DELETE` statement.
+The implementation will be based on your type of SQL database, as there's not yet a Fluent way to implement something like SQL's `NOT EXISTS` call with a `DELETE` statement.

 > Warning: Be careful with SQL triggers, as they can have unintended consequences if not properly implemented.